abitofalchemy/Frienso/FriensoAlpha/README.md

 Tasks Done / Project Log:
 -------------------------
+* {SA} Add alarm timer to AlertEvent {no longer needed}
+* {done} Cache Univ Emergency Contacts from a separate Parse class
+    - but not from another class, yet just from the Resources class in Parse
+* {done} Cache Resources and update if new from Parse!

 * {19Jun14/SA}
   ** {fixed} bugs Sal was working on: (2) {done} fix toolbar in Options View mode, the options view button should be removed from these views.
 (3) {done} 18Jun14/SA  MapView doesn't show a map (issue on GitHub)